ACOTRO SEAS POLICIES

 - ACOTRO will consider each case after carefully reviewing the submitted documentation; however, submitting a request will not guarantee accommodation.

-- All written requests for accommodation must be submitted to ACOTRO at least 45 days before the confirmed assessment dates, along with supporting documentation.
+- All written requests for accommodation must be submitted to ACOTRO on a Request for Accommodation form at least 45 days before the confirmed assessment dates, along with supporting documentation.

 - The cost of the accommodations will be borne by ACOTRO.

 For accommodation requests on religious, cultural, or spiritual grounds, applicants must provide written verification signed by a religious, cultural, or spiritual leader who has personal knowledge of the applicant and the requested accommodations.